christianklisch/servercheck/README.md

 * id = first part of filename without extension, must be the same name
 * description = Description of the SQL
 * command = SQL select-command to execute
-* lastResult = last sql-result, set by ServerControl
+* lastResult = last sql-result, set by KServerControl
-* lastExecute = last timestamp of execution, set by ServerControl
+* lastExecute = last timestamp of execution, set by KServerControl
 * regexOK = regular expression to check for for correct execution result (lastResult)
 * regexWarn = regular expression to check for for warning execution result (lastResult)
 * databaseType = Kind of DB: (MySQL, Oracle, Postgre, H2)